Vegan Portobello and Oyster Mushroom Fajitas

 Prep: 10 min Cook: 20 min

-Combine the marinade ingredients: chipotle, smoked paprika, garlic, lime zest & juice, orange juice, olive oil, apple cider vinegar, agave nectar, and salt in the jug of a blender, then blend until smooth.
+Combine the fajita marinade ingredients: chipotle, smoked paprika, garlic, lime zest & juice, orange juice, olive oil, apple cider vinegar, agave nectar, and salt in the jug of a blender, then blend until smooth.

 Alternatively, chop the chipotle and garlic, then whisk the ingredients together.

-Prep and cook the fajita vegetables.
+Step 2: Prep and cook the fajita mushrooms and veggies

-Warm tortillas and serve.
+Step 3: Warm tortillas and serve the fajitas

 Warm tortillas on the stove, in an oven, or microwave.
 Serve fajitas alongside the warmed tortillas and your favorite garnishes.